ppy/osu-wiki/news/2025/2025-12-28-osu-world-cup-2025-concludes.md

     </audio>
 </div>

 Following that up, the illustrious [BlackY](https://osu.ppy.sh/beatmaps/artists/150) provided us with a fittingly intense, chilling track in [PANAGIA](https://osu.ppy.sh/beatmapsets/2475347#osu/5426182).
-The Chinese duo of ::yf\1bmp::{ user=1243669 } and ::Callionet::{ user=3072921 } were put in charge of mapping it, making one of the toughest Hidden challenges in OWC history.
+The Chinese duo of ::yf_bmp::{ user=1243669 } and ::Callionet::{ user=3072921 } were put in charge of mapping it, making one of the toughest Hidden challenges in OWC history.
 This map also has a storyboard you'll surely want to check out, plus a set linked in the description with a full spread for whatever difficulty range you might prefer playing, so do give it a try!

 [![](/wiki/shared/news/2025-12-28-osu-world-cup-2025-concludes/anima_immortalis_est_banner.jpg)](https://osu.ppy.sh/beatmapsets/2475379#osu/5426254)